Elizabethmmbone/SCB211-0084-2024/README.md

-# Tracy Mmbone's Personal Portfolio Website
+# Elizabeth Mmbone's Personal Portfolio Website

 ## Project Overview
 This is my first personal portfolio website, built using **HTML, CSS, and JavaScript**.
 It showcases my skills, personality, and favorite meals while providing a simple and elegant user experience.